Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Add Fluid Potential

 The Add Fluid Potential option accounts for the head difference in the fluid itself (potential head).
 If the check box is off and you have no boundary conditions, there will be no flow inside the model.
 If the check box is on then because of the potential head, there will be flow in the model.
-This option is available by selecting the Advanced Advanced icon on the groundwater settings page button on the groundwater project settings page.
+This option is available by selecting the Advanced Advanced icon on the groundwater settings page button beside the Grid Interpolation option.

 Transient Finite Element Analysis